IBRA9635/IBRA9635/README.md

   - SQL / MS Access
   - Python for Machine Learning and Data Science

-I love learning and i am athlete who believes in the power of **sharing knowledge** and growing together with the community.
+I love learning and i am a person who believes in the power of **sharing knowledge** and growing together with the community.

 ---